Make your office Christmas party the event of the year with these merrymaking ideas

 7. Have a gift exchange (“yankee swap”).
 Ask each to guest bring a wacky gift—the more outrageous, the better—and pile all the gifts under the tree.
 Assign each guest a number.
 The first person picks a gift from under the tree and opens it; the second person can either “steal” the first gift or open a new one.
 Continue until all the gifts are gone (each gift can only be “stolen” twice), and each guest will have a zany souvenir of your office holiday party!

 8. Give party favors.
-Thank your guests for coming to your office Christmas party with elegant keepsakes like a rosewood wine set featuring your company logo or a box of dark chocolate sea salt caramels with a special message on the card.
-For more economical gifts to share with a crowd, consider personalized mint tins or ceramic mugs imprinted with a team photo.
+Thank your guests for coming to your office Christmas party with a box of dark chocolate sea salt caramels with a special message on the card.
+For more economical gifts to share with a crowd, consider personalized mint tins or ceramic mugs imprinted with a holiday design.